LindaFu/2016-us-election/README.md

 Goals :
  - Identify the corelation among these features
  - show which candidate do better in certain categories (such counties with more higher education voters)
- - predict if certain features changes (up or down), which candicate will perform better
+ - predict if certain features change (up or down), which candicate will perform better

 data set :
 https://www.kaggle.com/benhamner/2016-us-election